zowe/docs-site/versioned_docs/version-v2.18.x/user-guide/at-tls-configuration.md

 Note the setting `HandshakeRole`.
 This setting applies to core services which authenticate through certificates with each other.
 This setting allows the API Gateway to receive and accept X.509 client certificates from API Clients.

-For more granularity in the AT-TLS rules, separate the rules that need to support Client Certificate authentication (Discovery Service, Gateway Service) from the rest.
+For more granularity in the AT-TLS rules, separate the rules that need to support Client Certificate authentication (Discovery Service, Gateway Service) from the ones that do not (for example a rule covering API Gateway to an onboarded service).

 ### Outbound rules